bhavin04890/rhdp-pxe/README.rst

-Red Hat Product Demo System Documentation for Portworx
+Red Hat Demo Platform Documentation for Portworx Enterprise
 =======================================================

-This GitHub includes documentation on how to demonstrate Portworx within the Red Hat Product Demo System.
+This GitHub includes documentation on how to demonstrate Portworx within the Red Hat Demo Platform.